Student Well-being Teams

 Which schools have well-being teams?

-All public schools in PEI will have access to Student Well-being Teams by fall of 2019.
+All public schools in PEI now have access to Student Well-being Teams.
+The final three teams were established in fall 2019.

 Who is on the teams?